-Alexander Scott entered the Navy at a young age and after service as a midshipman was appointed master of the sloop Merlin 18, Captain Francis O’Hara, which went out to the African coast in March 1769.
-Three months later on 14 June O’Hara was murdered along with two midshipmen on the island of Arguin and in the ensuing re-organisation of the officers Scott was promoted lieutenant.
-In early August O’Hara’s replacement as captain, Thomas Male, also died and Scott was placed in command of the Merlin, a rank that was confirmed by the Admiralty on 15 March 1770.
-After returning to England he paid her off later in the year.
+Alexander Scott entered the Navy at a young age and after service as a midshipman was appointed the sailing master of the sloop Merlin 18, Captain Francis O Hara, which went out to the African coast in March 1769.
+On 14 June Captain O Hara was murdered along with two midshipmen on the island of Arguin, and in the ensuing re-organisation of the officers Scott was promoted lieutenant.
+In early August O Hara s replacement as captain, Thomas Male, also died, and Scott assumed the command of the Merlin, his rank of master and commander being confirmed by the Admiralty on 14 March 1770.
+After returning to England he paid the Merlin off later in the year.

-He did not see any further active service but later became captain of the Impressment Service at Poole, and became a superannuated admiral on 9 July 1794.
-After retiring to Southampton he served as the town’s mayor in 1796 and again in 1802, in which year he was also appointed the chief magistrate.
+Scott did not see any further active service but by 1779 was serving as the captain of the Impressment Service at Poole.
+He became a superannuated admiral on 9 July 1794, and whilst living in retirement in Southampton he served as the town s mayor in 1796 and again in 1802, in which year he was also appointed the chief magistrate.

 Scott died on 23 April 1811 and was interred in the catacombs of All Saints Church, Southampton.

 After the death of his wife at Southampton in May 1803 he was remarried at Bath on 28 February 1805 to the widow of James Crouder of Jamaica.
 His address was given as Spring-Hill, Southampton, and his eldest daughter married the future Admiral Robert Rolles in December 1801.